-Nitsan Margaliot is a dancer and choreographer entangled with queer archives, materializing impossibilities, returning otherwise, absurdity and relationality.
+Nitsan Margaliot is a dancer, choreographer and curator entangled with queer archives, returning otherwise, nonlinear homages, absurdity and relationality.

 He danced in Batsheva Ensemble Dance Company and Vertigo Dance Company.
-He has worked with choreographers such as Laurent Chétouane, Maud Le Pladec, Kat Válastur, Aoife McAtamney, Anne Collod, and Moritz Majce + Sandra Man.
+He has worked with choreographers such as Laurent Chétouane, Maud Le Pladec, Kat Válastur, Aoife McAtamney, and Anne Collod.

 He co-founded Mo.Ré, a collective for movement research in Berlin.

 He published his first poetry book titled The words are faded in my head, his writing has been published at the Imagined Theatres Journal and at the TanzRaumBerlin Magazin.